zeldaret/oot/tools/ZAPD/lib/libgfxd/README.md

 ## Macro information
 The following functions can be used to obtain information about the current macro and its arguments.
 They should only be used in custom handlers and callbacks from within `gfxd_execute`.
-If used elsewhere, their behavior is undefined.
+If used elsewhere, their behaviour is undefined.

 ---